WataruMiyakoshi/Learner/README.md

 ## Description

 [Learner](https://learner-memo-app.herokuapp.com/), the name that means for programming learners and to be the application created for my programming learning.
-This is my first application made with Haml, Scss and Rails.
+This is my first application made out of Ruby.

 Use for...
 * To make a note of what you have learned.